aureliaokafor/Data_Analytics_Portfolio/README.md

 ## Business Problem

-Following the release of the 2026 UTME results, without a unified data view, school leadership had no reliable way to:
+Following the release of the 2026 UTME results, school leadership had no reliable way to:

 - Understand whether students were adequately prepared for the UTME examination
 - Identify which student groups were performing better or below expectations